dzsoni/NTPtimeESP/README.md

 # NTPtimeESP

-This library returns the queries the NTP time service and returns the actual time in a structure:
+This library queries the NTP time service and returns the current time in a structure.
+The time can be automatically set according to time zone, European Summer Time and American Daylight Saving Time.

 ```
 struct strDateTime
 {
     byte hour;
     byte minute;
     byte second;
     int year;
     byte month;
     byte day;
     byte dayofWeek;

+    unsigned long epochTime = 0;
-  boolean valid;
+    boolean valid = false;

+    void setFromUnixTimestamp(unsigned long tempTimeStamp)
+    {...};
+    void printDateTime()
+    {...};
 };
 ```

-The time can be automatically adjusted by time zone and European summer time.
-It runs on ESP8266 and ESP32 and needs an internet connection.
+Compared to the original (SensorsIot/NTPtimeESP), I made some changes:
+- I moved the printDateTime() function to the strDateTime structure. ("selfprint")
+- You can also load the strDateTime structure from unxitime format. setFromUnixTimestamp(unsigned long tempTimeStamp) -You can also store the time in unixtime format in it.
+(This has been useful for me in some RTC libraries.)
+-The time of a time zone is an offset from UTC.
+Most adjacent time zones are exactly one hour apart, but there are not round hour differnce zones too.
+You can adjust it.(getNTPtime(int8_t timeZoneHour, uint8_t timeZoneMin, int DayLightSaving)) -Summer Time changeover is binded to the UTC time. (works in Western European Time  (WET), Central European Time (CET) and Eastern European Time (EET) too.)